Riib11/ProgrammingLanguages/Craft/notes.md

 ## Notes Notation

 `# ` specifies the rest of a line to be ignored programatically, in a code block.
-Additionally, `#->` signifies the the following comment is supposed to be the debug output of the code on the left of the `#->`.
+    - `#-->` signifies that the following comment is supposed to be the debug output of the code on the left of the `#-->`.
+    - `#:` signifies that the following comment is supposed to be the signature of the term on the left

 ## Types